f-actions/opentype-sanitizer/tests/README.md

-The Noto font artifact distributed in this repository is licensed under the SIL Open Font License v1.1.
+The Noto font artifacts distributed in this repository is licensed under the SIL Open Font License v1.1.
 Please see [LICENSE_OFL.txt](LICENSE_OFL.txt) for the full text of the license.